KalAbaddon/listd.k13.app/user/pages/08.AV-8B-NA/RAZBAM.RollingVerticalLanding/checklist.md

         details: LESS THAN 60o WHEN SLOW
 ---

-## AV-8B NA
-Decelerating Transition to a Rolling Vertical Landing.
+## Decelerating Transition to a Rolling Vertical Landing.

 ===